vectier/springpress/README.md

 #### Controller Registration

-Everything above in Controller section will not work if you don't register a controller object in the Server class
+Everything above in the Controller section will not work if you don't register a controller object in the Server class

 ```ts
 import { Springpress } from 'springpress';